 Key regulatory developments in digital health include the regulation of online sales of pharmaceuticals within S.D.
-466/1984, amended by S.D.
-58/2020, as well as several advancements with regard to telemedicine, such as the creation of the Department of Digital Health in 2019, the issuance of the National Program of Telehealth approved by Ex.
+466/1984, as well as advancements in telemedicine, such as the creation of the Department of Digital Health in 2019, the issuance of the National Program of Telehealth approved by Ex.
 Res.
 342/2019, and the publication of S.D.
-6/2022 and Law No. 21,541/2023 on telemedicine.

-This law aims to regulate remote healthcare, incorporating the concept of digital health and setting rules for providers, including the obligation to obtain a sanitary authorisation to offer remote healthcare, and accrediting technical platforms for data storage and processing (both subject to pending ancillary regulations), as well as addressing medical records, informed consent, and outlining provider liability for aspects such as regularity, safety and data security standards.
-Chile
+6/2022, Law No. 21,541/2023 on telemedicine (which includes the obligation to obtain a sanitary authorisation to offer such services, and accrediting technical platforms for data storage and processing, outlining provider liability for aspects such as regularity, safety and data security standards, among other matters), and General Technical Norm No. 237 of 2024, which provides technical guidelines to comply with the current legislation on this matter.
 Litigation in this regard has been scarce.
 However, some cases we can mention are: Supreme Court No. 14957-2020; Santiago Court of Appeal No. 24742-2018; and Coyhaique Court of Appeal No. 183-2020, which, predating current laws and regulations, tended to spark discussion on the applicability of conduct standards outlined in the Civil Code.